 For 18 years she was a contributing columnist and news writer for the New York Times where she covered personal finance, the women's movement and real estate investment issues, among other topics (search NY Times website "by Andree Brooks" and/or Andrée Aelion Brooks).
 Later, she wrote occasional guest essays on life as an older American for the Encore section of the Wall Street Journal.
 She was also a regular contributor to Hadassah Magazine, among other publications, winning First Place in 2012 in the magazine division of the annual awards of the American Jewish Press Association.
 In September, 2014, she was appointed to the advisory board of the Connecticut Jewish Ledger.

-She is also an historical consultant and board member of the Gomez Mill House and historic site in Marlborough, N.Y., the oldest surviving Jewish residence in the United States (gomez.org).
-In the spring of 2013 she served as an historical adviser for a pilot script for a planned TV miniseries based upon the life of Dona Gracia Nasi, a 16th century Jewish banker and leader.
-Her local volunteer positions include Westport CERT (Community Emergency Response Team), and as a board member of the Westport Center for Senior Activities where she also runs a Friday afternoon tech clinic for its members.
+She is a historical consultant and former board member of the Gomez Mill House and historic site in Marlborough, N.Y., the oldest surviving Jewish residence in the United States (gomez.org).
+She is also an historical adviser for a pilot script for a planned TV miniseries based upon the life of Dona Gracia Nasi, a 16th century Jewish banker and leader.
+Before she moved to Bellevue Wa., her local volunteer positions include Westport CERT (Community Emergency Response Team), and as a board member of the Westport Center for Senior Activities where she also ran a Friday afternoon tech clinic for its members.

 In recent years, she has been concentrating primarily, although not exclusively, on unusual aspects of Jewish history, writing and lecturing widely around the country on a number of these topics (see left panel).
 She recently completed a private commission, writing contextual history for a noted American Jewish family to accompany the genealogical research that was done on the family.
 The family was from Poland and Romania.